Babyland General Hospital

-Babyland General Hospital is the fictional "birthplace" of the dolls known as the Cabbage Patch Kids and is located in Cleveland, Georgia.
+Babyland General Hospital is the fictional "birthplace" of the Cabbage Patch Kids dolls located in Cleveland, Georgia.
 Xavier Roberts converted a former clinic into a retail facility for the sale of his dolls, originally called "Little People."
 It is presented as a birthing, nursery, and adoption center for premium Cabbage Patch Kids.
-Although the fad surrounding the dolls has largely died down, this site attracts numerous serious fans and curiosity seekers.
+Although the fad surrounding the dolls has largely died down, this site attracts numerous fans and curiosity seekers.

 New location

-The Babyland General Hospital looked to move into a new $2.5 million location in either Helen or Cleveland as revealed in the White County News Telegraph.
+The Babyland General Hospital looked to move into a new $2.5 million location in Cleveland as revealed in the White County News Telegraph.
 Cleveland was decided on as the new site and it opened in the spring of 2009.